hickeyma/granite-io-examples/rag_example.md

 <co>1</co> Document 0: "The 2018 season concluded with Limerick winning the 2018 All-Ireland SHC, the team's first since 1973, with a 3–16 to 2–18 point defeat of Galway in the final.The team built on this success, winning the NHL in 2019, 2020 and 2023, the Munster SHC in 2019, 2020, 2021 and 2022 and the All-Ireland SHC again in 2020, 2021 and 2022.
 Munster Senior Hurling Championship 2023, All Ireland Hurling Championship 2023 to be forever remembered the team to join the Cork hurling Champions of the 40s and the Kilkenny hurling Champions of the 2000s to complete 4 in a row."
 ```

-The updated prompt show how to can provide RAG style socumentation as source to improve or optimize the model output.
+The updated prompt shows how you can provide RAG style documentation as source to improve or optimize the model output.
 The promt also requests the citations of any sources used to improve the answer.

 However, in the code snippet above you can see that we had to make a substantial and intricate change to the prompt for the model to use RAG.
 This is not something we want to have to do every time.
 Wouldn't it be great if we could be abstracted from this and only require to provide the question or basic prompt.
-This is where the [granite-io library](https://github.com/ibm-granite/granite-io) comes into play.
+This is where the [Granite IO Processing](https://github.com/ibm-granite/granite-io) library comes into play.
 Follow onto the next section to see how it can simplify your task.

 ### Use granite-io to help using RAG